timjbruce/reinvent_cvra_bootcamp/README.md

 git clone https://github.com/dixonaws/reinvent_cvra_bootcamp
 ```

-You should now have a new directory, *reinvent_cvra_bootcamp* in your work direcrtory.
+You should now have a new directory, *reinvent_cvra_bootcamp* in your work directory.
 Third, complete the
 worksheet below *or*, if you are on macOS/Cloud9, you can use a utility in the reinvent_cvra_bootcamp to
 check versions and create worksheet (called worksheet.txt) for you:
 ```bash